 The amount of broth you need depends on the variety of rice you’re using.
 Some varieties require more liquid than others to cook properly.

-- a large bunch of scallions, finely chopped (about ¼ c. after chopping)
+- 1 large bunch scallions finely chopped (about 1/4 c. after chopping)

-- a small bunch of cilantro, finely chopped (about 2 tbsps. after chopping)
+- 1 small bunch cilantro finely chopped (about 2 tbsps. after chopping)

 - 2 pandan leaves